Inverness: Medieval

-The first royal charter being granted by Dabíd mac Maíl Choluim (King David I) in the 12th century.
+The first royal charter was granted by Dabíd mac Maíl Choluim (King David I) in the 12th century.
 The Gaelic king Mac Bethad Mac Findláich (MacBeth) whose 11th-century killing of King Duncan was immortalised in Shakespeare's largely fictionalised play Macbeth, held a castle within the city where he ruled as Mormaer of Moray and Ross.

 Inverness Castle is said to have been built by Máel Coluim III (Malcolm III) of Scotland, after he had razed to the ground the castle in which Mac Bethad mac Findláich had, according to much later tradition, murdered Máel Coluim's father Donnchad (Duncan I), and which stood on a hill around 1 km to the north-east.

 The strategic location of Inverness has led to many conflicts in the area.
 Reputedly there was a battle in the early 11th century between Malcolm III and Thorfinn the Mighty at Blar Nam Feinne, to the southwest of the city.

 Inverness had four traditional fairs, including Legavrik or "Leth-Gheamhradh", meaning midwinter, and Faoilleach.
 William the Lion (d.
 1214) granted Inverness four charters, by one of which it was created a royal burgh.
 Of the Dominican friary founded by Alexander III in 1233, only one pillar and a worn knight's effigy survive in a secluded graveyard near the town centre.

-Medieval Inverness suffered regular raids from the Western Isles, particularly by the MacDonald Lords of the Isles in the 15th century.
-In 1187 one Domhnall Bán (Donald Ban) led islanders in a battle at Torvean against men from Inverness Castle led by the governor's son, Donnchadh Mac An Toisich (Duncan Mackintosh).
-Both leaders were killed in the battle, and Donald Ban is said to have been buried in a large cairn near the river, close to where the silver chain was found.
+Medieval Inverness suffered regular raids from the Hebrides, particularly by the MacDonald Lords of the Isles in the 15th century.
+In 1187, one Dòmhnall Bàn (Donald Ban) led islanders in a battle at Torvean against men from Inverness Castle led by the governor's son, Donnchadh Mac an Tòisich (Duncan Mackintosh).
+Both leaders were killed in the battle, and Dòmhnall Bàn is said to have been buried in a large cairn near the river, close to where the silver chain was found.
 Local tradition says that the citizens fought off the Clan Donald in 1340 at the Battle of Blairnacoi on Drumderfit Hill, north of Inverness across the Beauly Firth.
-On his way to the Battle of Harlaw in 1411, Donald of Islay harried the city, and sixteen years later James I held a parliament in the castle to which the northern chieftains were summoned, of whom three were arrested for defying the king's command.
+In the late 14th-early 15 century, Inverness was a symbol of the Duke of Albany's power.
+On his way to the Battle of Harlaw in 1411, Donald of Islay took the town and burned the bridge over the River Ness.
+Sixteen years later, James I held a parliament in the castle to which the northern chieftains were summoned, of whom three were arrested for defying the king's command.
 Clan Munro defeated Clan Mackintosh in 1454 at the Battle of Clachnaharry just west of the city.
 Clan Donald and their allies stormed the castle during the Raid on Ross in 1491.